scratchcpp/libscratchcpp/docs/Getting started.md

 \page gettingStarted Getting started

-libscratchcpp doesn't have any GUI support, but sprites and the stage can be easily implemented using the \link libscratchcpp::IScratchStage IScratchStage \endlink and
+libscratchcpp doesn't have any GUI support, but sprites and the stage can be easily implemented using the \link libscratchcpp::IStageHandler IStageHandler \endlink and
-\link libscratchcpp::IScratchTarget IScratchTarget \endlink interfaces.
+\link libscratchcpp::ISpriteHandler ISpriteHandler \endlink interfaces.

 They can be subclassed for listening to events such as when the X and Y coordinates of a sprite change.